acrolinx/sdk-java/README.md

 [![Build](https://github.com/acrolinx/sdk-java/actions/workflows/build.yml/badge.svg)](https://github.com/acrolinx/sdk-java/actions/workflows/build.yml)

 This is a Java library to interact with the Acrolinx Platform API.
-It does NOT offer graphical user interface (GUI) to work with the Acrolinx Sidebar (see [Sidebar Java SDK](https://github.com/acrolinx/sidebar-sdk-java)).
+It does not offer a graphical user interface (GUI) to work with the Acrolinx Sidebar (see [Sidebar Java SDK](https://github.com/acrolinx/sidebar-sdk-java)).

 ## Get Started with Your Integration